BABY SQUIRREL REHABILITATION

 A baby squirrel needs help to eliminate his urine and waste.
 The mother squirrel usually cleans the baby after feeding which helps to stimulate this process.
 If the baby does not have help, he may develop a urinary tract infection or other major problems.

-After feeding, use a cotton ball to lightly stimulate the baby's genitals until he eliminates.
+After feeding, use a damp cotton ball or wet finger to lightly stimulate the baby's genitals until he eliminates.
 This sometimes takes a couple of minutes so please be patient.
-If the baby seems too distracted, go into a quiet room by yourself and try again.

 The baby's urine should be light yellow.
 If it is too dark, you must feed him more often or help him urinate often.
-Continue this process after each feeding until eyes have opened and/or you are sure he is going by himself.
+Continue this process after each feeding until eyes have opened and/or you are sure it is old enough to urinate by himself.

 Fourth step:

 If the baby is taking the Pedialyte well and seems to be hydrating, you can gradually expand to your administration to every hour for 4-6 hours.
-After this, you can move on to his formula.
-While the baby is still rehydrating, call local pet stores to locate "Esbilac Powdered Puppy Replacer".
-Do not accept any other substitute!
+After this, you can switch over to formula.
+Powdered Puppy Milk Replacer works well.

 The baby's formula: This is the formula used by most rehabilitators and is crucial to the baby's health.
 Do not use any other recommended formula or you will put the baby at risk of Metabolic Bone Disease or other health disorders!

-THE ONLY FORMULA: Mix 1 part "Esbilac Powered Puppy Replacer" with 2 parts distilled water and 1/4 part whipping cream (not whipped cream) or plain yogurt.
+Mix 1 part Powered Puppy Replacer with 2 parts distilled water and 1/4 part whipping cream (not whipped cream) or plain yogurt.

 Make only enough for a three-day supply.